Research output per year

 I am a medievalist and a specialist in Old English literature.

 In 2017, I published my first monograph, Nonhuman Voices in Anglo-Saxon Literature and Material Culture.
 In 2016, I co-edited with Carl Kears a collection of essays on Medieval Science Fiction.
-I have published articles on texts and topics such as unreadable things in Beowulf, performing scientia in the Old English charms and dialogues of Solomon and Saturn, translating The Order of the World, mind, mood and meteorology in the Exeter Book 'storm' riddles, Wayland the Smith, and Eilmer the 'flying monk' of Malmesbury.
+I have published articles on texts and topics such as: unreadable things in Beowulf; performing scientia in the Old English charms and dialogues of Solomon and Saturn; translating The Order of the World; mind, mood and meteorology in the Exeter Book storm riddles; animal crafts in Old English and Anglo-Latin literature; Wayland the Smith; and Eilmer the Flying Monk.
+My most recent article is a creative-critical response to Old English eco-poetry, mixing creative translation with critical commentary.

-My current research includes: a monograph on the animality of work and craft in Old English literature; articles on the literary forms of early medieval English science; and a creative-critical project on translating the nonhuman across Old and Modern English verse.
+My current research includes a book-length study of the literary forms of early medieval science and a collaborative creative-critical project on translating the nonhuman across medieval and modern literatures.

 PhD Supervision:

-I welcome proposals from research students interested in working on any aspect of Old English or medieval literary culture, including (but not limited to) the following topics: the links between early medieval literature and material culture; the relationships between humans and nonhumans in early medieval literature; modern medievalism (especially in science fiction and fantasy); theoretical approaches to medieval literatures (especially new materialism and ecocriticism).
+I welcome proposals from research students interested in working on any aspect of Old English or medieval literary culture, including (but not limited to) the following topics: the links between early medieval literature and material culture; the relationships between humans and nonhumans in early medieval literature; modern medievalism (especially in science fiction and fantasy); theoretical approaches to medieval literatures (especially new materialism and ecocriticism); translation and creative-critical responses to early medieval poetry.

 Postdoctoral Mentoring: